Awasume-Marylin/Cyclistic-bike-share/README.md

 ### Data Cleaning

-Before diving into analyzing the data, the most important step is cleaning the data. i did this by;
+Before diving into analyzing the data, the most important step is cleaning the data.
+I did this by;
 - Filtering the data to remove blanks.
 - Changed the data types.
 - Removed columns that wont be useful to my analysis.